Your cheat sheet on best time to book travel throughout the year.

 7 December: AirAsia birthday sale

-If it does go ahead, expect heavily discounted flights to Asia.
+If it goes ahead this year, expect heavily discounted flights to Asia.

 26 December: Boxing Day sales